Blindeen/FAT12-file-reader/README.md

 # File system FAT12
 FAT12 file reader project for educational purpose :open_book:.
 Contains only reading files from root directory.
+This project is not free from bugs so take note of it.
 ## Author
 [@Blindeen](https://www.github.com/Blindeen)
 ## Usage